Candy Crush Saga: Controversy

-King filed for applications for trademarks on the word "candy" in January 2013 with the United States Patent and Trademark Office, which became publicly known in January 2014.
+King filed for applications for trademarks on the word "candy" in January 2013 with the United States Patent and Trademark Office (USPTO), which became publicly known in January 2014.
 News of these pending trademarks raised concerns from other developers, who feared that King would use their trademark to intimidate smaller developers.
 In response to this criticism, King decided not to pursue the trademark.

 The mobile game known as CandySwipe created in 2010, two years prior to the release of Candy Crush Saga, had many similarities that its independent developer Albert Ransom noticed as Candy Crush Saga became more successful.
 Following news of the "candy" trademark, Ransom issued a statement in February 2014, claiming that King had intentionally copied elements from his own game including the app icon, the art for the candy pieces, and sound effects like the level-completion "Sweet!".
 While details were not given, Ransom stated that he had "amicably" resolved the matter with King by April of that year.

 During this same period, it was discovered that King had applied for a trademark on the word "saga", and they had taken action against Stoic, the developers of The Banner Saga; King had attempted to block Stoic's registration of "The Banner Saga", and after the game released in January 2014, it issued a cease and desist letter to the developers (King's trademark application was still pending approval at this time).
 Similar to the CandySwipe situation, Stoic announced in April 2014 that the situation with King had been resolved with both sides coming to an agreement allowing Stoic to continue to use their name.

 Candy Crush Saga also received criticism when it struck a deal with Microsoft to automatically install/reinstall the game on all new computers with then latest Windows operating system and already sold devices that had been upgraded to Windows 10 Home, even before Microsoft acquired King's parent company Activision Blizzard in October 2023.

 Candy Crush Saga is considered to be an addictive game as it uses a compulsion loop that provides pleasurable reinforcement the more one plays.
 The game was investigated by the UK Office of Fair Trading concerning exploitative game mechanics with regards to younger users.